isaac-sim/IsaacLab/docs/source/tutorials/00_sim/launch_app.rst

 .. code-block:: console

-   LIVESTREAM=1 ./isaaclab.sh -p source/standalone/tutorials/00_sim/launch_app.py --size 0.5
+   LIVESTREAM=2 ./isaaclab.sh -p source/standalone/tutorials/00_sim/launch_app.py --size 0.5

 This will spawn a 0.5m\ :sup:`3` volume cuboid in the simulation.
 No GUI will appear, equivalent to if we had passed the ``--headless`` flag because headlessness is implied by our ``LIVESTREAM`` envar.
-If a visualization is desired, we could get one via Isaac's `Native Livestreaming`_.
+If a visualization is desired, we could get one via Isaac's `WebRTC Livestreaming`_.
 Streaming is currently the only supported method of visualization from within the container.
 The process can be killed by pressing ``Ctrl+C`` in the launching terminal.